American Indian and Alaska Native Librarians for Tomorrow

 Big Congratulations to Merida Kipp, Library Administrator of the Yakama Nation Library, and COL student, whose library received a $20,000 2014 Young Adult Library Services Association (YALSA) Great Books Giveaway Grant!

 Newsletters and Presentations

-Our Spring 2013 Newsletter has arrived!
-We hope you enjoy reading about our scholars’ professional accomplishments.
+Our Fall 2013 newsletter has arrived!
+Enjoy reading about our scholars’ professional achievements and awards.

 Our Fall 2012 COL Program Newsletter is filled with news and updates from our COL scholars.

 Thanks to the support of our funder, the IMLS, the COL project was extended for a 4th and final year!
 It will conclude in August of 2014.